 Ask directly how you can best be of help.

-Encourage responsibility by helping your son or daughter to define the problem and identify possible solutions.
+Encourage responsibility by helping your son or daughter to define the problem and

 Recommend counseling as an objective, outside resource.